nrs-org/novelslop/content/vol_01/chap_11.typ

   Uta and Mikoto were once again communicating using their eyes, but Mona could somewhat read what's being said.

-  She had spent too much energy asking the previous question, so there is no way she could ask another one.
+  Mona had spent too much energy asking the previous question, so there is no way she could ask another one.
 She did not even have a clue what to ask.

   The unexpected friendliness and the detailed answers from Koto was definitely